 Summer PhD Workshop on Entrepreneurial Finance

-Co-organizers: Michael Ewens (Columbia Business School), Gilles Chemla (Imperial) and Ramana Nanda (Imperial).
+Co-organizers: Michael Ewens (Columbia Business School and NBER) and Gilles Chemla (Imperial College, CNRS, and CEPR).

 Description

 This week-long workshop roughly follows the structure of the Entrepreneurial Finance Ph.D. course described on this site with several modifications.
+The inaugural workshop was held in August 2024 at Imperial College (past program here).
 We will cover the major topics from the 6-week in-person course and highlight key institutional details required for successful entrepreneurial finance research.
 Several sessions will focus on the “how” of research, key databases used in the field, opportunities to present new ideas, and live examples of some data analysis in recent work.
 Students will have ample opportunities to interact with their peers and the participating faculty.
 Importantly, this workshop is not a substitute for the invaluable NBER Entrepreneurship Bootcamp, which provides a rigorous education in the broad entrepreneurship area in a fantastic environment (the NBER Summer Institute).
 This workshop provides in-depth coverage of entrepreneurial finance topics in some bootcamp sessions.

 Goals and teaching objectives